 - Drain into a colander.

-- Rinse both the eggs and potatoes under very cold water.
+- Since the potatoes under very cold water.
 Then let sit in the colander for an hour – this step eliminates unnecessary water.

 - Cut the potatoes into bite size pieces and place into a bowl.